1.1 In these conditions unless the context otherwise requires:

 3.1 The Customer shall provide a valid credit card with such sufficient credit limit as the Supplier (acting reasonably) shall notify the Customer of in advance.

 (a) debit the credit card referred to in clause 3.1 may incur additional credit card fees subject to selected carrier ticketing rules; and/or

-(c) charge the Customer interest (both before and after any judgment) on the amount unpaid, at the rate of seven per cent (7%) per annum above Barclays Bank plc base rate from time to time (or such other bank as the Supplier may from time to time specify), until payment in cleared funds; and
+(b) charge the Customer interest (in the case of chargeback) on the amount unpaid, at the rate of seven per cent (7%) per annum above Barclays Bank plc base rate from time to time (or such other bank as the Supplier may from time to time specify), until payment in cleared funds.

 (a) make such changes to the terms of payment for the goods and/or services as it reasonably thinks fit before supplying further goods and/or services, including requiring payment in advance and/or a guarantee; and

 (b) refuse to supply further goods and/or services unless and until such payment terms are complied with.

 3.1.3 If any credit card payment made pursuant to clause 3.1 is declined in retrospect of the purchase, the Supplier shall apply an additional £25 administration fee to the balance owed by the Customer.